 Raunchy comedy is almost always funny no matter how bad the movie.
 However, mixing the Christmas holiday with raunchy comedy almost always leaves you on one side of the fence or another – a hater or a lover.
 Today, I’m looking at “Office Christmas Party” from 2016.
-It’s certainly not the vile crap you find with Billy Bob Thornton’s “Bad(der) Santa” or the mediocre swill that is “A Very Harold & Kumar 3-D Christmas,” but it certainly is funny while not being great cinema.
+It’s certainly not the Christmastime vile crap you find with Billy Bob Thornton’s “Bad(der) Santa” or the mediocre swill that is “A Very Harold & Kumar 3-D Christmas,” but it certainly is funny while not being great cinema.
 So, if you like raunchy comedy, then make sure you check out “Office Christmas Party” since it has some nice work by several of the main players and not a bad job to spot anywhere.
+You’ll hate it as a Christmas film, but you’ll love it’s raunchy content.
+See … a hater or a lover!

 ‘Office Christmas Party’